lucaselblanc/pollardsrho/README.md

 ## Commands

  The random walk begins using the public point of the compressed public key as the parameter H, the target private key range for initializing the initial probability space, and the optional distinguished points parameter, which will be calculated automatically if not defined:
 ```bash
 ~/pollardsrho$ ./pollardsrho <compressed public key> <key range> <dp bits>
 ```

 #### Negation Map:
  It is possible to enable point negation activating the flag **NEGATION_MAP_TRUE** to increase efficiency in ~1.41x √n, however there is a risk of short 2-step loops.
 The implementation detects short and long loops automatically through Brent's algorithm, although this is rarer for Pollard's rho algorithm and more frequent in Kangaroo Lambda:
 ```bash
 ~/pollardsrho$ ./pollardsrho 036ea839d22847ee1dce3bfc5b11f6cf785b0682db58c35b63d1342eb221c3490c 24 8 NEGATION_MAP_TRUE
 ```

+## Differences between Pollard's Rho and Pollard's Kangaroo/Lambda

+#### Pollard's Rho Algorithm (Probabilistic √N)

+ In the Pollard's Rho algorithm, it is assumed that we do not know the minimum-maximum scalar range in which the private key may lie, as the search is blind, this is useful when you have no prior knowledge of k, so the value of ```key_range``` can be any value >= 1.
+If you correctly guess the maximum range, you will eventually arrive at a solution, in the worst-case scenario in up to √K steps, following the birthday paradox on which the algorithm is based.
+The advantage of Pollard's Rho over Pollard's Kangaroo is the generality of the points, as the recovery of k does not depend on the distance between the two colliding walkers, but rather on the linear congruence relationship maintained between them.
+This algorithm rarely has problems with short or long loops due to its chaotic and completely pseudo-random walk, as there is no deterministic linearity dependency for a solution, The loops(fruitless cycles) occur due to this linearity combined with entropy density.
+The difference between the coefficients a and b is resolved through modular inversion and not with simple addition or subtraction as happens in Pollard's Kangaroo.
+Finally, any collision is valid for Pollard's Rho, which ends up being a huge advantage, due to the astronomically large group space of the secp256k1 curve, the program will never stop until a collision occurs, or it reaches the 256-bit limit, however, it is more likely that the operating system itself will terminate the process before reaching this limit, if the total number of operations exceeds √K, the probability of a useful collision occurring after that point is very low, but this is left to the solver's discretion.

+#### Pollard's Kangaroo/Lambda Algorithm (Probabilistic √K)

+ In Pollard's Kangaroo (lambda) algorithm, it is assumed that there is prior knowledge about k, the search is strictly limited to the ```key_range``` and will not go beyond it.
+Without the exact search range, the algorithm becomes impracticable, because the path taken by the domesticated kangaroo and the wild kangaroo is deterministic, and it is fully calculated using the average steps of √K, without the original range, the algorithm breaks.
+It's as if Pollard's Kangaroo were a more efficient version of the Baby Steps Giant Steps (BSGS) algorithm, the difference is that lambda does this in a more intelligent (no brute force) way, using the domesticated kangaroo to initiate the search by scattering traps/points along the path, which are saved in a table.
+Eventually, a wild kangaroo has a statistical chance of landing on one of these points left by the tame, causing a collision and solving k.
+Due to this determinism of the path, the recovery of k occurs through a simple addition or subtraction of the accumulated distance between tame and wild, however, this simplicity comes at a high price with the increase in internal loops where the kangaroo gets stuck on a path it has already visited, another bad scenario occurs when a wild kangaroo makes a very large jump and ends up never landing on any of the points left by the domesticated kangaroo, meaning the wild kangaroo never has a chance to resolve any future collisions, in this algorithm, the main concern will always be to get a kangaroo out of a loop when it gets stuck in one, and to normalize the average of the jumps to avoid overshooting.
+Both the rho and the kangaroo algorithms use distinguished points to reduce memory costs when saving points.

 ## External Libraries Used